tcalmant/ipopo/docs/tutorials/rsa_pythonjava.rst

 Remote Services Admin (RSA) between Python and Java <https://wiki.eclipse.org/OSGi_R7_Remote_Services_between_Python_and_Java>`_.
 This sample shows
-how to use the iPOPO RSA impl to export and/or import remote services from a OSGi/Java process.
+how to use the iPOPO RSA impl to export and/or import remote services from/to a OSGi/Java process to a Python iPOPO process.

 Requirements
 ============
-This sample requires Python 3

-The requirement for running this sample is launching the Java sample prior to starting the Python sample.
+This sample requires Python 3 and launching the Java sample prior to proceeding with Starting the Python Sample below.

 This `ECF tutorial page <https://wiki.eclipse.org/OSGi_R7_Remote_Services_between_Python_and_Java>`_ describes how to launch the Java-side sample.
 One can `start via Bndtools project template <https://wiki.eclipse.org/OSGi_R7_Remote_Services_between_Python_and_Java#Running_via_Bndtools_Project_Template>`_, or `start via Apache Karaf <https://wiki.eclipse.org/OSGi_R7_Remote_Services_between_Python_and_Java#Running_via_Apache_Karaf>`_